Gharbaoui/learn_tdd_flutter/README.md

 ```
 our app will need get concrete number trivia
 and get random number trivia and each use case will
-use repository to get execute this buisness logic
+use repository to get/execute this buisness logic
 ```

 **Repository**